Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: -theory for Spaces, Fredholm Operators, and Characteristic Classes

-\item K\"unneth Theorem (special case) \cite{Boersema}.
+\item Bott Periodicity: There is a natural isomorphism \item K\"unneth Theorem (special case) \cite{BoersemaKT}.
 If $X$ and $Y$ are compact spaces and $Y$ has the homotopy type of a sphere or a product of spheres, then the internal product induces a natural isomorphism

 \end{enumerate} \end{Thm}